How to Find Your Way Through Washington DC Neighborhoods

 Cooking a good meal on your day off can be self-rewarding.
 If you happen to invite friends over for lunch, it can be a bonding time as well.
 But when you want to grab a bite on a busy workday, there are plenty of great restaurants.

-The dining scene is diverse and international.
+Keep in mind that no matter if you move during the holidays or any other time of the year, you will be to experience the dining scene that is diverse and international.
 Here you can find Ambar, a Balkan restaurant that serves cheese and meat pies with cornbread.
 And if you are in the mood for Japanese, stop by Conbini by Uzu, and see for yourself why is the small menu so popular with locals.
 Have a drink at Bluejacket and eat some grilled kielbasa and tater tots.

 Checking out restaurants will not be your only way of having fun and enjoying DC.
 To feel like a local, put on your good shoes, and start exploring.